 Herds of deer roam freely the verdant, 2,500-acre Dyrehaven.
 Once the favored hunting grounds of Danish royals, today the park has become a cherished weekend oasis for Copenhageners.
 Hiking and biking trails traverse the park, and lush fields beckon nature-seekers and families with picnic baskets.
 The deer are everywhere; in the less-trafficked regions of the park you may find yourself surrounded by an entire herd of deer delicately stepping through the fields.
 The park's centerpiece is the copper-top, 17th-century Eremitagen, formerly a royal hunting lodge.
 It is closed to the public, but is sometimes rented for private events.
 Dyrehaven is a haven for hikers and bikers, but you can also go in for the royal treatment and enjoy it from the high seat of a horse-drawn carriage.
 The carriages gather at the park entrance near the station.

-Park entrance is near Klampenborg S-train station, Klampenborg, 2930, Denmark
+Park entrance is near Klampenborg S-train station, Klampenborg, Capital Region, 2930, Denmark